Our Started Guardian Program

 Mr. Bentley

 Bentley is already showing the instincts of a steady protector.
-He moves calmly among livestock with natural respect and maturity, and he looks to his people for guidance.
+He moves calmly among livestock with natural respect and maturity, looking to his people for guidance.
 He feeds off the environment he’s in, learning quickly from solid, older dogs and responding well to clear direction.
 While he’ll need more guidance with smaller animals and poultry as he matures, his eagerness to please makes him a willing student.

 Bentley has completed Embark genetic testing and PennHIP evaluation.
 He is not registered.